wjr83/Interactive-Lab-Hub/Lab 1/README.md

-\*\***Please indicate anyone you collaborated with on this Lab.**\*\* None.
+\*\***Please indicate anyone you collaborated with on this Lab.**\*\*
+None.

 # Staging Interaction, Part 2

-It will add the parts describing the current temperature/humidity/fertality level.
-It will also display a prediction and countdown of when will the next watering be happening or fertalizer will be added.
+It will add the parts describing the current temperature/humidity/fertility level.
+It will also display a prediction and countdown of when will the next watering be happening or fertilizer will be added.

 ## Prep (to be done before Lab on Wednesday)